yizeyi18/ScalES/doc/refactor2020.rst

   interpolation, and use C2C instead.
 Then the coarse grid does not need to be restricted to an odd number of grid points.

-- [ ] Add support for the HGH pseudopotential
+- [ ] Add support for the HGH pseudopotential.
+This requires supporting non-off-diagonal DIJ (see KSSOLV's implementation pseudopotential/getvnl.m)

+- [d] Keep upfread up to date (c.f. the new implementation in KSSOLV
+  @PpData/upfread.m.
+The current implementation is more like
+  @PpData/upfreadold.m)

 - [ ] Clean up the PWDFT source code, and make it more modular at the high level (after fixing geometry optimization)